What is the climate like in Nueva Andalucia throughout the year?

 While both towns share Costa del Sol’s sunny reputation, differences exist.

-Estepona, positioned further west, receives more rainfall and occasional Atlantic winds, while Nueva Andalucia enjoys slightly warmer, drier winters thanks to its sheltered valley.
+Estepona, positioned further west, receives more rainfall and occasional Atlantic winds, while the Nueva Andalucia climate enjoys slightly warmer, drier winters thanks to its sheltered valley.
+These factors also influence buyers choosing between Nueva Andalucia and the best areas to live in Estepona.

 Does the sea temperature allow swimming year-round?